Training Manual

 Screen Route Coverage Status

-Home / Covered — page-level layout and component composition documented
+Home / Covered — layout and navigation documented

-Search /search Covered — query parameters, result states, and grid behavior documented
+Search /search Covered — query and sort parameters documented

-Search Detail /search/[collection] Covered — collection browsing, sort, and empty states documented
+Search Detail /search/[collection] Covered — collection browsing and sort documented

 Screens Not Covered